XCemaXX/awesome-instructions/instructions/install_linux_hyperv.md

     User user
     IdentityFile C:\\Users\\USER\\.ssh\\vm_rsa
 ```
-5. Connet to VM by double-click on the created connection
+5. Connect to VM by double-click on the created connection
 6. Enjoy and use your VS Code

 # Extra